jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Learning More

-^ Hopefully this has given you a taste of what’s possible outside of the "traditional" stateful approaches to application design.
+^ Hopefully this has given you a taste of what’s possible outside of the “traditional” stateful approaches to application design.
 The info out there far exceeds what anyone could present in an hour, so here are some additional resources.

 ---